Antisymmetric Raman response

 In this work we describe a new application of Raman scattering that probes the \emph{cross-susceptibility} of two Raman operators $\hGa_1$ and $\hGa_2$.
 It is realized by comparing the signal $I_{x_{\tht}, y_{\tht}}$ with mutually perpendicular in, out polarizations $(x_{\tht}, y_{\tht})$, respectively, with $ I_{y_{\tht}, x_{\tht}}$ having the polarizations exchanged, see Fig.~\ref{fig1}(a).
 We define $I_A (\Om, \tht) \equiv I_{x_{\tht}, y_{\tht}}(\Om) - I_{y_{\tht}, x_{\tht}}(\Om)$ as \emph{antisymmetric Raman response}.
 They are non-zero in orthorhombic or lower symmetry systems, as discussed below.

-Our motivation is a recent experiment on the rare-earth tritellurides, where a noticeable antisymmetric Raman signal was detected in the charge density wave (CDW) phase~\cite{Burch22}.
-The theory framework to explain it within the ambit of nonresonant scattering is currently missing, and our first goal is to develop it.
-As shown below, antisymmetric responses are considerably different from conventional Raman responses.
-Thus, our second goal is to establish antisymmetric Raman response as a complementary tool to probe electronic systems.
+Our motivation is a recent experiment on the rare-earth tritellurides~\cite{Burch22}, where a noticeable $I_A (\Om)$, $\Om \sim $ meV, due to a collective mode was reported in the charge density wave (CDW) phase.
+In Ref.~\onlinecite{Burch22} it was attributed to eV scale resonant electron scattering, which is contrary to separation of energy scales argument.
+Therefore, our first goal is to show that this signal is present in $I_A (\Om, \tht)$ by considering only low-energy \emph{nonresonant} scattering, provided \emph{all} reflection symmetries are broken.
+This crucial symmetry breaking ingredient is missing in the theory of Ref.~\onlinecite{Burch22}.
+Our second goal is to study the general properties of $I_A (\Om, \tht)$, show them to be quite different from conventional Raman signals, and to establish $I_A (\Om, \tht)$ as a new tool to probe electronic systems.

-The following are our main results. (i) We connect $I_A (\Om, \tht)$ to finite frequency cross-susceptibilities of two Raman operators by a fluctuation-dissipation relation. (ii) We show that the cross-susceptibilities have spectroscopic ``gaps'' due to the absence of intraband terms. (iii) We show that the frequency integrated cross-susceptibilities are thermodynamic order parameters for reflection symmetry breaking. (iv) We obtain a reciprocity relation that $I_A (\Om, \tht)$ is an even function of an external magnetic field. (v) Using examples motivated by the tritellurides~\cite{Burch22,Burch24,Wulferding24,Lavagnini10,Brouet04,Brouet08,Moore10,Bolloch24} and the exciton insulator Ta$_2$NiSe$_5$~\cite{Salvo86,Lu17,Mazza20,Ohta25}, we show that antisymmetric Raman response contain information that cannot be accessed using standard Raman response.
+The following are our main results. (i) We connect $I_A (\Om, \tht)$ to finite frequency cross-susceptibilities of two Raman operators by a fluctuation-dissipation relation. (ii) We show that the cross-susceptibilities have spectroscopic ``gaps'' due to complete absence of intraband terms even in metals. (iii) We show that the frequency integrated cross-susceptibilities are thermodynamic order parameters for reflection symmetry breaking. (iv) We obtain a reciprocity relation that $I_A (\Om, \tht)$ is an even function of an external magnetic field. (v) Using examples motivated by the tritellurides~\cite{Burch22,Burch24,Wulferding24,Lavagnini10,Brouet04,Brouet08,Moore10,Bolloch24} and the exciton insulator Ta$_2$NiSe$_5$~\cite{Salvo86,Lu17,Mazza20,Ohta25}, we show that antisymmetric Raman response contain information that cannot be accessed using standard Raman response.

+\emph{Formulation.}--- A Raman process can be either resonant or nonesonant.
+For the former the associated electronic excitations are real, while they are virtual for the latter.
+Therefore, resonant processes involve electronic transitions at eV scale, the average visible photon energy~\cite{Martin1983,Shvaika2004}.
+Intuitively, they are less likely to affect low-energy spectra at $\Om \sim 10$ meV.
+Instead, in this frequency range the nonresonant processes, which involve all the low-energy excitations, should dominate.
+Thus, we start from the standard description of nonresonant Raman response.